|

 10 Jukebox On the Moon

-as they are (you can't get more independent than putting out your own
+as independent as they are (you can't get more independent than putting

-store-ready CD with no label support, I suppose the only drawback may
+out your own store-ready CD with no label support, I suppose the only

-be that it will probably be hard to find at your local record store, but
+drawback may be that it will probably be hard to find at your local record

-thank gawd for the internet, because you can buy it by going to The Lost
+store, but thank gawd for the internet, because you can buy it by going

-Patrol Website .
-Also, on their MySpace page you have the chance to hear
+to The Lost Patrol Website .
+Also, on their MySpace page you have the

 The album is a delightful piece of rich white cake, you know the kind: